krokyk/jwt-nodejs-express-tutorial/README.md

 * [Visual Studio Code on WSL](https://code.visualstudio.com/docs/remote/wsl)
     * VSCode extension [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)
     * VSCode extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) - you can use any other REST client you are comfortable with, e.g. [Postman](https://www.postman.com/).
-    We will use it to test the calls to the API endpoints we're going to create
+    You will use it to test the calls to the API endpoints we're going to create
 * [nvm, node.js and npm](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl#install-nvm-nodejs-and-npm) on _WSL_ (the instructions are perfectly OK for _WSL 1_, too) - install the recommended LTS version of the node.js

 >**Note:** Actually you don't need to use _VSCode_ or _WSL_, it's up to you.
 I chose this combination because: